P86/cheet-sheet/React.md

 ### Debugging React application
 To debug react application use breakpoints in web browser.
 Go to Developer Tools -> Sources -> find file where you want to place breakopint (ctrl + p allows to search file by name) and place breakpoint in line you want to debug.

+Also using [StrictMode](https://react.dev/reference/react/StrictMode) is helpful in finding impure components.
+This mode renders every component twice to expose components that handles state management in wrong way.

 Another usefull tool is React Dev Tools.
 This is just extension for browser that let you explore structure of react components, props passed to components, used hooks etc.